 Characters & Story (with Commentary)

-Both Murphy (Karl Glusman) and Electra (Aomi Muyock) are artist.
+Both Murphy (Karl Glusman) and Electra (Aomi Muyock) are artists.
 Murphy of the film visual media variety, and Electra of the canvas.
 Together they make both a couple you envy, and the type of couple you fear of becoming.
 Murphy is someone whose sex drive is matched by Electra, and she welcomes experimenting and exploring.
-However, there comes a point where lack of communication becomes an issue and with one mistake it seems to be all over.
-Leaving you, as the viewer, wondering if after all the lovemaking, all the intimacy, and visually seeing how hard it is for either one to truly let go of the other, will it actually end in tragedy or with forgiveness?
+However, there comes a point where lack of communication becomes an issue and with one mistake, it seems to be all over.
+Leaving you, as the viewer, wondering if after all the lovemaking, all the intimacy, and visually seeing how hard it is for either one to truly let go of the other, will it end in tragedy or with forgiveness?

-- Speaking specifically about the story and characters, and setting talk about sex aside, I truly did enjoy the characters and story for what was presented.
+- Speaking specifically about the story and characters, and setting the sex aside, I truly did enjoy the characters and story for what was presented.
 I feel like Electra we got to know in such a way which is rare in cinema.
-We got to know her passions, her fears and even learned of the relationships she had in the past and about the relationship she has with her parents.
-Making her feel very well rounded and it helped in understanding why she made the decisions she did when it comes to her relationship with Murphy.
+We got to know her passions, her fears, and even learned of the relationships she had in the past and about the relationship she has with her parents.
+Making her feel very well rounded and it helped the audience understand why she made the decisions she did when it comes to her relationship with Murphy.
 Then, when it comes to Murphy, I must admit that while the most we learn is that he is an American in Paris for film school, Glusman makes him someone hard to take your eyes off of simply due to him handling both being lovable and a bastard.
-I mean, at the start of the film, I’m glad Electra is dodging him and seemingly wants nothing of him, but then I see them together.
+I mean, at the start of the film, I’m glad Electra is dodging him and seemingly wants nothing from him, but then I see them together.
 With that, I fall in love with them as a couple, and him in extension, and want to see more of them.
 To the point, even after watching the movie, I wonder why he decided to do what he did with Omi (Klara Kristin), who he has a threesome with alongside Electra, and am still highly frustrated by that decision.

 - Honestly, the main issue I have with this film is that it never becomes clear why Murphy went to Paris, much less stayed.
 Granted, his ex-girlfriend inspired such ideas, but being that she seemed unsure, and likely never went with him, it made me very unsure what pushed him to go and stick around.
 For while going to film school is the reason most can point to, there is no sign saying this is true.
 That is, as opposed to Electra who we see paint, as well as briefly see her around her peers from college.